Helen Stewart Hunt

-Helen Moncrieff Stewart Hunt (born 1938) is a Canadian former swimmer from Vancouver, formerly known as Helen Stewart during her early swimming career, who competed for Vancouver's Candian Dolphin Swim Club and represented Canada at the 1956 Olympics.
+Helen Moncrieff Stewart Hunt (born 1938) is a Canadian former swimmer from Vancouver, formerly known as Helen Stewart during her early swimming career, who competed for Vancouver's Canadian Dolphin Swim Club and represented Canada at the 1956 Olympics.
 She played Canadian Championship volleyball through 1968.

 Early life

 Helen Stewart Hunt was born in 1938, the daughter of William H. Stewart.
 Both her mother and father William would work as teachers.
 Helen attended Lord Byng Secondary School in Vancouver, graduating around the Spring of 1956.
 By age 11, Helen began swimming with the Vancouver Area Swim Club (VASC) around 1949 under Head Coach Percy Norman, and Assistant Coach Howard Firby.
 Widely recognized for his coaching accomplishments, Norman was a Canadian Coach for both the 1932, and 1936 Canadian Olympic team.
 In her earliest swimming development, Norman focused on Helen's basic stroke mechanics, then breathing, then helped her manage a balanced diet.
 Firby became Head Coach of VASC in 1956 when Norman retired.
-By 18, Helen swam for Hall of Fame Coach Howard Firby as one of the original seven members of the Candian Dolphin Swim Club, which Firby founded with Helen's father William in 1956.
+By 18, Helen swam for Hall of Fame Coach Howard Firby as one of the original seven members of the Canadian Dolphin Swim Club, which Firby founded with Helen's father William in 1956.
 Helen's younger sister Mary Beth, a future Canadian Olympian in swimming, was also one of the original members.
 Soon to be a dominant program, between 1956-1967, Firby's Vancouver Canadian Dolphin team won six Canadian National team titles, with the exception of the year 1965.

 In October, 1956, Helen set an unofficial World Record in the 100-yard freestyle of 57.6 seconds.
 Helen attended Lord Byng High School in Vancouver, graduating around the Spring of 1956.